Your diagnosis

 The Puppet Master

-running the whole scene from the back.
-You thought you had free will.
+holding the whole scene together from the back.
+You thought it ran itself.

 See CTRL's full file →